geewynn/nlp_projects/Recommender_System/README.md

 # Recommender_System
-- Evaluation Metric - Root MEan Squared Error (RMSE)
+- Evaluation Metric - Root Mean Squared Error (RMSE)

 # Data Preprocessing
 - Data was gotten from lucid.blog, This data was released in the form of a dump.